 How do you get EPA & DHA?

-From foods that are especially rich in EPA and DHA such as:
+From foods that are particularly rich in EPA and DHA such as:

 Seaweed and algae.